 Unusual Options Activity Insight: Twitter

-Shares of Twitter (NYSE:TWTR) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $71.26.
+On Monday, shares of Twitter (NYSE:TWTR) saw unusual options activity.
+After the option alert, the stock price moved down to $69.64.

 - Sentiment: BEARISH